CasyWang/cubeServer/README.md

 ### Features

-* 1. Supports fetch config from FTP server.
+* 1. Automatically download *.bin *.yaml from FTP server.
-* 2. Asys communication Mode.
+* 2. Asys communication Mode in both serial and socket.
-* 3. MDNS server discovery.
+* 3. mDNS service advertiser/discovery.
-* 4. Auto parse avrdue's output log.
+* 4. Auto parse 3-rd party tool's output log.
+* 5. Supports multiple client connection.
+* 6. Supports most of the open source hardware main board, such as arduino,seeeduino.

 ### Dependency

 * 1. Boost
 * 2. Curl

+### How to Make

+At present, the cubeServer is developed by CodeBlocks and MinGW.

+### About cube Project

+This project consists of two main parts.
+* (1). cubeServer : the controller of testing
+* (2). cubeTester : the view of testing.

 ### Author

 * Oliver <lxtech2013@gmail.com>

+Any kinds of contribution from the community is warmly welcomed.